Faculty and Staff

 Click on names to view faculty and staff profiles and additional information.

 Ph.D., University at Buffalo, SUNY; B.M.
 San Francisco State University

 A native Marinite, Trevor began his academic career at the College of Marin before traveling the world in search of musical adventures.
-He studied music composition with Younghi Pagh-Paan in Germany and in Buffalo with David Felder and Jeffrey Stadelman, music theory with Charles Smith, and computer music with Cort Lippe.
+He studied music composition in Buffalo with David Felder and Jeffrey Stadelman and in Germany with Younghi Pagh-Paan, Frank Cox, Claus-Steffen Mahnkopf, and Mark Osborn.
+He studied music theory with Charles Smith and computer music with Cort Lippe.

 M.M., B.M., Dominican University of California